 by Greg Daigle

-One U.S. firm claims that an IoT-controlled prototype has been heating an industrial space continuously (though with a 20% downtime) for over a year on a single charge composed of pennies worth of nickel and lithium.
+One U.S. firm claims that their E-Cat SK IoT-controlled prototype has been heating an industrial space continuously (though with a 20% downtime) for over a year on a single charge composed of pennies worth of nickel and lithium.
 So what are the latest advances in trying to harness this carbon-neutral, radioactive waste-free energy tech?
 Are claims of the production of both heat and electricity true?
 If so, how do we evaluate them and who will be the first to market?

 Could LENR heat and power an electric vehicle for over a year on a single charge?
 Will it supplement – or supplant – solar in some regions?
 What is its future as a non-intermittent distributed energy generator?

 Presentation and discussion.

 A diverse career in user experience design, industrial design and design management for over 150 projects ranging from atoms to bits to smoke.

 Atoms includes the industrial design of physical products such as a supercomputer display for Cray, the first-ever 3D fused deposition modeler (aka 3D printer) and Herman Miller furniture designs for the creator of the Aeron chair.

 Bits includes leading teams in software development ranging from STEM projects that garnered dozens of national/international awards, e-learning for a co-founder of Macromedia, digital badges under a MacArthur Foundation grant and directing the production and creative staff at an Ad Age 100 interactive agency.